Main CIF observation operator standard/std#

 See details about the transforms here, in particular their individual documentation and the general input output format.

-Transform pipeline¶
+Transform pipeline#

-In pyCIF, the successive transforms
+In pyCIF, the successive transforms are arranged into a so-called pipeline.

-The steps to initialize a pipeline
+The steps to initialize a pipeline consistent with the user-defined configuration

 are carried out in the function: